Finish with flair — The joys of blocking.

 Lay the other towel on top of the sweater, and roll up the towel-sweater-towel sandwich into a log shape.
 In your bare feet, stand on it, slowly moving down the log.
 Your weight will squeeze out some of the excess water from your sweater.

-Now take your damp sweater to your blocking mats or second pair of towels on a flat surface — that could be your floor, a table, desk or spare bed.
+Now take your damp sweater to your blocking mats or yoga mat on a flat surface — that could be your floor, a table, desk or spare bed.
 Lay it out, nudging it or patting it gently into shape with your hands.

 If you have a schematic, take out your measuring tape and measure the dimensions of your sweater, checking it against the pattern schematic.
 If your sweater needs to be stretched a bit or narrowed in places, you can “scoonch it” out or in with your hands (“scoonching” is a non-technical term, made-up by Kristin).